AvanzaBank/astrix/README.md

 * Transport mechanism agnostic service consumers

 ### Selected centralized governance
-Microservices are a broad field and Astrix is designed to emphasize certain characteristics of microservices, whereas other characterisitcs are intentionally ignored.
+Microservices are a broad field and Astrix is designed to emphasize certain characteristics of microservices, whereas other characteristics are intentionally ignored.
 Most notably Astrix does not emphasize an organization where different microservices are developed using completely different technology stacks.
 Quite opposite Astrix assumes a standardization using the jvm as the platform for running microservices.
 But, apart from standardizing on the jvm, microservice providers are free to use a technology stack most suitable for their needs.
 Most notably each microservice could choose a data-store suitable for their needs, and a programming language of their choice, as long as it runs on the jvm and can run java code.

 At Avanza we have choosen to standardize on a single language (Java), a single application framework (GigaSpaces, which in turn is built on top of Spring), and a single service framework (Astrix).
 This is actually quite restricting compared to the common view of microservices which often favor a more decentralized governance.